ABindoff/TwilightFree/README.md

 Known bugs:
 - the default track using `trip(fit, type = "full")` returns the maximum *a posteori* estimate (MAP estimate) for each day.
 If possible locations straddle the equator, sometimes the MAP estimate for a particularly day is obviously in the wrong hemisphere (the algorithm picks a mathematically plausible but ecologically implausible solution).
 Calling `essieRaster(fit)` and finding the MAP estimate for the appropriate hemisphere is a useful solution, but a simpler solution is currently in development.
 - you may need to run `install.packages("raster", repos = "https://cran.csiro.au/")` before you can load TwilightFree or SGAT.
 If you already have `raster` installed, you may need to run `remove.packages("raster")` first and re-install it from the repo at CSIRO.
 It's one of the great mysteries.
+- if a location cannot be determined on a day, `trip` will fail.
+This prevents as mismatch between locations and days. `SGAT:essie` will also throw warnings.

 ### Installation: